 While all neurotransmitters are important, the “big four” are serotonin, dopamine, acetylcholine, and GABA.

-These are responsible for most mood disorders and problems with memory and focus — which is probably why you are here!
+These are responsible for most mood disorders and problems with memory and focus — which is may be why you are here!

 It’s important to know where your imbalances lie before you start taking measures to rectify the situation.